lamhq/tech-notes/pages/backend/eslint/configure/config-file.md

 ### Structure

 Each configuration object is made up of these properties:
-- [`name`](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-naming-conventions): name for the configuration object.
+- [`name`](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-naming-conventions): name for the configuration object
-- `files`: An array of glob patterns indicating the files that the configuration object should apply to
+- `files`: files that the configuration object should apply to
-- `ignores`: An array of glob patterns indicating the files that the configuration object should not apply to.
+- `ignores`: files that the configuration object should not apply to
 - `languageOptions`: An object containing settings related to how JavaScript is configured for linting
   - `ecmaVersion`: `latest`, `2022`
   - `sourceType`: `script`, `module`, `commonjs`
-  - `globals`: An object specifying additional objects that should be added to the global scope during linting.
+  - `globals`: An object specifying additional objects that should be added to the global scope during linting
   - `parser`: the parser that ESLint should use to parse your code.
 Default: `espree`
   - `parserOptions`: An object specifying additional options that are passed directly to the parser
 - `rules`: An object containing the configured rules
-- `plugins`: An object containing a name-value mapping of plugin names to plugin objects.
+- `plugins`: An object containing a name-value mapping of plugin names to plugin objects
-- `settings`: An object containing name-value pairs of information that should be available to all rules.
+- `settings`: An object containing name-value pairs of information that should be available to all rules

 Check out the [official doc](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-objects) for the full list of properties.